 Rainbow Crack Easter Eggs

 If you are looking for unique egg decorating ideas with your children, these rainbow eggs are for you.
-The colorful cracks are so neat, and kids love them!
+The colorful cracks are so neat on the white eggs, and kids love them!

 These “Eric Carl Easter Eggs” are bright and colourful, and made by applying decoupage techniques.